 En route he is diverted by the lure of…something, a smell perhaps, that whispers to him, tempting him to seek it out.
 At the base of a tree he discovers a tiny drop of black liquid that demands he hunt down and kill others of “Quarrol’s Chosen.”
 The liquid overpowers Visciv’s mind and forces him to drink it.

-Aravia’s random teleport has landed Kibi in solid rock, but finds that he doesn’t mind at all.
+Aravia’s random teleport has landed Kibi in solid rock, but he finds that he doesn’t mind at all.
 He suffers no claustrophobia or physical discomfort, and feels no need to breathe.

 The earth speaks to him in its telepathic way.
 There is a splinter in my heart, and you must remove it.
 Bless it with its lover’s kiss, the watcher’s hour come ‘round, and cleanse the world.
 Kibi doesn’t know what any of that means.